TheCharlatan/monero/contrib/gitian/README.md

 If all went well, this produces a number of (uncommited) `.assert` files in the gitian.sigs repository.

-You need to copy these uncommited changes to your host machine, where you can sign them.
+If you do detached, offline signing, you need to copy these uncommited changes to your host machine, where you can sign them.
 For example:

 ```
 export NAME=fluffypony